Reviews You Can Rely On

 Can feel hot

-The Corsair HS80 RGB is a great choice for a well-designed, relatively affordable wireless gaming headset.
-The hardware does not excel in any one area but rather delivers overall good performance for the most part.
+The Corsair HS80 RGB is an excellent option for a well-designed, relatively affordable wireless gaming headset.
+The hardware does not excel in any one area but rather delivers good performance overall for the most part.
 The headset is comfortable to wear for hours on end; it has a high-quality microphone that is easily adjustable and works as the mute button by simply flicking it into the upright position.
-The sound produced by the speakers is of reasonable quality such that hearing fellow players is easy, and the mic delivers good audio in return.
-We also found that the Corsair delivered decent positional sound — meaning that the wearer could tell which direction sound was coming from in-game.
+The speakers produce reasonable sound quality such that hearing fellow players is easy, and the mic delivers good audio in return.
+The Corsair also delivered decent positional sound, meaning we could tell which direction the sound was coming from in the game.

-While the speakers in the Corsair HS80 RGB will get the job done, the earpads do a poor job of canceling out external noise — music playing in the background was particularly disruptive.
-Additionally, the floating headband is a bit hard to adjust as it is a soft material and lacks marked settings.
-Finally, the closed back design of the headgear makes it a bit hard to tell how loud you are talking, and the unit lacks a feature to feed your voice into the speakers via the mic.
-These shortcomings are a bit annoying, but the lack of a cord and above-average performance in comfort and audio outweigh them by a healthy margin.
+The speakers in the Corsair HS80 RGB will get the job done, but the earpads cancel out external noise poorly — music playing in the background was particularly disruptive.
+We also found the floating headband slightly difficult to adjust as the material is soft and lacks marked settings.
+Lastly, the closed back design of the headgear makes it a little difficult to tell how loud you are talking, and the unit lacks a feature to feed your voice into the speakers via the mic.
+We find these drawbacks a little irritating, but the lack of a cord and above-average performance in audio and comfort outweigh them by a healthy margin.
+If you can find it on sale, we also like the wireless Razer Black Shark V2 Pro, which performs nearly as well.
+But at full MSRP, we think the Corsair is a better buy.

 Read more: Corsair HS80 RGB review